michellejl/mjl-home/README.md

-# Dev Environment Versions:
+# Dev Setup:
-- Node v10.4.0
+- Project was built using: Node v10.4.0
+- In order to use the Pro version of FontAwesome follow steps [here](https://fontawesome.com/how-to-use/use-with-node-js#pro) before running npm install.
+Or setup the .```.npmrc``` file as suggested.

 # Files